minute read

 Palazzo Pubblico in Piazza della Liberta

 The Public Palace, located in Freedom Square, is the core of the country’s political scene.
 Established in the 19th century on the site of an ancient building, it has been tastefully designed and constructed, taking into consideration its medieval surrounds and older counterparts.
 With arched doorways and a colourful façade, it is a striking example of Gothicism.
-The views from the piazza on a clear day would be stunning.

 San Marino countryside covered in snow from Palazzo Pubblico in Piazza della Liberta